-Embedded Universal Feature Description Flag for review The student is able to flag items for future review during the assessment.
-Markings are not saved when the student moves on to another test domain, or after pausing the test for more than 20 minutes.
+Embedded Universal Feature Description Click and drop Instead of clicking and dragging a word (or image) into a target box, students can click/tap once on the word (or image) and click again on the target to enter their response.
+Expandable passages The student is able to expand each passage so that it takes up a larger portion of the screen as the student reads.
+The student can then contract the passage to its original size.
+Flag for review The student is able to flag items for future review during the assessment.
+Flags are not saved when the student moves on to another test domain or after pausing the test for more than 20 minutes.
 Highlighter The student uses this digital feature for marking desired text, items, or response options with the colors yellow, green, orange, or purple.
 Highlighted text remains available throughout the test.
 Keyboard navigation The student is able to navigate throughout test content by using a keyboard, e.g., arrow keys.
 This feature may differ depending on the testing platform.
-Unlimited rerecordings The student is able to rerecord answers in the Speaking domain an unlimited number of times.
+Unlimited re- recordings The student is able to rerecord answers in the speaking domain an unlimited number of times.
 Note: This feature is available per state-level policy.
 The Test Delivery System allows unlimited recording attempts, but some states enforce a limit manually.
-Unlimited replays The student is able to replay items in the Listening domain an unlimited number of times.
+Unlimited replays The student is able to replay items in the listening domain an unlimited number of times.
 Note: This feature is available per state-level policy.
 The Test Delivery System allows unlimited replays, but some states enforce a limit manually.
 Writing tools The student uses writing tools to format and edit written responses, including cut and paste, copy, underline, italicize, bold, and undo/redo.
 These features may differ depending on the testing platform.
 Zoom (item-level) The student can enlarge the size of text and graphics on a given screen.
 This feature allows students to view material in magnified form on an as-needed basis.
 The student may enlarge test content at least fourfold.
 The system allows magnifying features to work in conjunction with other accessibility features and accommodations provided.